Jill Duggar Wears Pants As Derick Dillard Massages Feet, Gives ‘TMI’ On Baby After ‘Counting On’ Elimination

 “This is still my life daily with a 7-month-old,” another chimed in.
 “I’ve found target brand diapers don’t blow out as often.”

-Other than wearing pants and sharing too much information with her fans, Jill Duggar has also grabbed her followers’ attention by getting a henna tattoo and getting a nose ring.
+Other than wearing pants and sharing too much information with her fans, Jill Duggar has also grabbed her followers’ attention by getting a henna tattoo and a nose ring.